 “…the movement of the fish and the movement of the ocean are one.” ~ Emilie Conrad, Continuum Movement

-Imagery is an important aid in helping us get in touch with our anatomy and movement.
-It enhances your minds ability to gain an awareness of your body’s function.
+Imagery can help us get in touch with our anatomy and movement.
 Our early learning of movement is by observing and exploring.
-In the movement practices I’ve included some images from the ocean so that you can explore movement from observation and imagery.
-Since a large percentage of our body is made up of fluid, using images from the world under water seems fitting.
+In the practices I’ve included some images from the ocean so that you can explore movement from observation and imagery.

-As much as I love the details and specifics of anatomy and function, this is more to find an imagery that connects to movement without being overly technical.
+As much as I love the details and specifics of anatomy and function, this is more about finding images that connects to movement without being overly technical.
 Try to feel more than think for this practice.
 If you cannot feel anything it’s ok.
 For now, just imagine, notice and explore.

 Why jellyfish?
 Last year while in Australia, I spent a lot of time in the amazing ocean including the Great Barrier Reef.
 An absolute dream for this ocean lover.
 Jellyfish are abundant in Australian waters certain times of year.
 Because the jellies were on my mind often (meaning, I’d hoped I wouldn’t receive one of their infamous stings!), it occurred to me one day how they resemble our big breathing muscle, the diaphragm.
 So now when I describe the diaphragms’ function in breathing, I use this graceful, fluid creature for imagery.
 It’s my very favorite image and I find it quite calming.